ArtS/28degrees-export/README.md

 ## Usage

 Simply start `export.py` in your shell of choice (cmd.exe, bash, zsh etc).
 You will be prompted for your username & password. **THESE details will not be used for anything but logging into the 28degrees' website.**

 Then the tool will go through several stages, printing some supplementary information into console.
 Do not worry about that unless these are actually error messages.

 When it's done, you should see file that looks like `YYYY.MM.DD-YYYY.MM.DD.qif` under the 'export' folder, where YYYY.DD.MM are the dates for the first and last transactions in the exported dataset.
-It will also create a transactions.db file (sqlite database) but you can ignore this one - we simply need it to keep track of transactios that have already been recorded.
+It will also create a transactions.db file (sqlite database) but you can ignore this one - we simply need it to keep track of transactions that have already been recorded.

 If you want to re-start the process, just delete (or re-name, which is safer) transactions.db file.

+Should you want a copy of all the statements on the website, add the `--statements` argument when calling `export.py` and a PDF copy of each available statement will be saved after the transactions process is complete.
+Statements will be saved as `28 Degrees Statement YYYY-MM-DD.pdf` to the 'export' folder.
+After `export.py` has finished running you can safely copy the files from the 'export' folder.
+However if you *move* the files subsequent runs of `export.py` will result in the downloading of each statement again as the check to download missing statements is based on the existence of PDFs in the 'export' folder.

 ## Errors / support